pixelcluster/pixelcluster.github.io/README.md

 In parallel to studying Computer Science at the University of Konstanz I'm working as an independent contractor for Valve on RADV, the community-developed open-source Vulkan driver for AMD GPUs.

-If you want to reach out, I linked my accounts on various social media platforms in the bottom right corner.
+If you want to reach out, I linked my accounts on various social media platforms in the top right corner.